Customer Satisfaction

 1. Questions to understand general trends in customer satisfaction

-To identify general trends in customer satisfaction, we first need to get a baseline on how happy (or unhappy) our customers are today.
+To identify general customer satisfaction trends, we need to set up a satisfaction questionnaire that helps us first establish a baseline on how happy (or unhappy) our customers are today.
 So we can ask the same question at set intervals to understand how customer satisfaction changes over time.
 This will help us identify trends and solve new customer problems.

-The most popular ways to measure general trends related to customer satisfaction are:
+The most popular ways to measure general trends related to customer satisfaction are data:

 1. Net Promoter Score (NPS)